ZeeCoder91/configure-ad/README.md

 <br />

 <p>
 Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created in Step 1.a</p>
+Use the same Resource Group and Vnet that was created in the last stepa</p>
 <p>
 <img src="https://i.imgur.com/qrOzNVX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>